Here is a simple preschool phone number activity!

 I know the importance of my preschoolers knowing my phone number, and yet I continued to put it off.
 Perhaps I was intimidated by the fact they would have to memorize a sequence of numbers, or if I felt like they weren’t ready?
 After dragging my feet, I finally felt ready to set up this preschool phone number activity.

-But you know what?
+And do you know what?

-It literally took this introduction, plus a followup simple tactic to make it stick in a matter of days.
+It literally took this introduction, plus a follow-up simple tactic to make it stick in a matter of days.

 Now let’s be real.

 I need to remember that my preschooler is capable of memorizing my phone number.
 I took a second to think about what helps my children learn.
 And then it came to me!

-Let’s make this phone number activity in 2 minutes!
+Let’s make this phone number activity!

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-“This is mom’s phone number.
+This is mom’s phone number.
 See it here?
 It is read like this: 123 (pause) 456 (pause) 7899.
-Can you make my phone number?”
+Show me this phone number with your blocks.

 Quantity is understanding the number name and relating that name to an actual number of objects.

-It really isn’t.
+Sounds simple, yet It really isn’t.

 There is a difference between counting and quantity, and that needs to be practiced again and again.

-touching objects as you count each one
+- Touch objects as you count each one

-counting out snacks as they enter the bowl
+- Count out snacks as they enter the bowl

-counting fingers and toes remembering to touch each one as you count
+- Count fingers and toes remembering to touch each one as you count

 Of course, memorizing a telephone number has little to do with quantity.
 But if you can practice a way for your child to build each number, there is a better chance of getting it to stick.